steven-JC/passkee-toolkit/README.md

 [zepto.js Doc](https://zeptojs.com/)

-What's different from `zepto.js` is that, `puppeteer-domkit` only supports getting data from dom but not setting data to dom or changing dom.
+What's different from `zepto.js` is that, `puppeteer-toolkit` only supports getting data from dom but not setting data to dom or changing dom.

-In chromium page, it was modified for `puppeteer-domkit` and exposes `$Z` namespace.
+In chromium page, it was modified for `puppeteer-toolkit` and exposes `$Z` namespace.

 ## Methods return instance of VSelector